 Ijaz Ahmed Junior is a former Pakistan middle-order batsman.
 He appeared in two test matches and two ODI’s for Pakistan in 1995-96.
-Ijaz Ahmed Junior was born on February 2, 1969, at Lyallpur (Faisalabad).
+Ijaz Ahmed Junior was born on February 2, 1969, in Lyallpur (Faisalabad).
 He made a test debut against Sri Lanka at Peshawar on Sep 1995.
-In the first inning, he was caught by AP Gurushina off Muttiah Muralitharan bowling for 5 off 30 balls.
+In the first inning, he was caught by AP Gurushina off Muttiah Muralitharanbowling, and he scored 5 off 30 balls.

-In the second test match at Faisalabad, he scored 16 runs off 41 balls with 3 lovely ground shots.
-However, he dismissed cheaply again for 8 runs off 31 balls of Chaminda Vass Bowling.
+In the second test match at Faisalabad, in the first innings, he scored 16 runs off 41 balls with 3 lovely boundaries.
+However, in the 2nd innings, he again dismissed cheaply 8 runs off 31 balls of Chaminda Vass Bowling.
 This was his final appearance for Pakistan, which is truly unfortunate for a talented batsman.

 In the first match against West Indies, at Perth, he scored 3 not out, off 2 balls batting at No 9 positions.
-Simply, unluckily as Pakistan senior players played most of the inning.
+Simply, unluckily as Pakistan’s senior players played most of the inning.
 However, in the 2nd match in Sydney, his batting could not come.
 This was his final match for Pakistan.
-That is extremely a sad end of his career not provided too many opportunities.
+That is an extremely sad end of his career not providing too many opportunities.